OpenTranslationBible/open-bible/en-GB/18.Job/md/job-36.md

 ## Job 36:12

-> But if they do not listen, they will perish by the sword
+> Yet if they do not listen, they will meet their end by the sword
-> and die without knowledge.
+> and pass away without understanding.

 ---